 Model selection is based on previously selected AES according to the relative importance in terms of spatial coverage of AES across CSs as well as the findings of the interviews conducted with the farmers.
-Data availability varies across the CSs, and affects model selection at the CS level, e.g. when lack of data prevents model development in one/several CS.
+Data availability varies across the CSs. and affects model selection at the CS level, e.g. when lack of data prevents model development in one/several CS.
 One of the challenges in the modelling task is in fact the compilation and harmonisation of input data across CS, and ensuring comparability of model outputs given the heterogeneity of input data from different sources and countries (e.g. structural differences in the IACS/LPIS data across countries; but see Deliverable 1.3 for the adopted guidelines and protocols harmonizing activities across CSs).
 Moreover, all input data including geospatial information about AES participation are pooled for multiple years (typically 4-5); and information about the physical environment, such as climate and terrain geodata, comes from multi-year averages which do not necessarily meet the exact timeframe for which the IACS/LPIS data have been retrieved.
 Harmonisation obstacles arise also from inherent differences in the AES in different countries.
 To overcome this, selected AES are grouped into higher-level measures with similar management purpose (e.g. maintaining low-intensity grassland, land-use conversion, etc.), but such categories are broad and may need to be further differentiated (e.g. land-use conversion measures include conversion from arable land to grassland as well as afforestation of previously open land).
 Finally, certain EFA schemes (e.g. cover crops, field borders, buffer strips) are very similar in management and purpose to some of the selected AES, and should therefore be included as input data in the biophysical models.
-This will require an additional step in the modelling framework, as the effects of AES and EFA in the models will otherwise entail increased effort and complexity of the Agent Based Models.
+This will require an additional step in the modelling framework, as the effects of AES and EFA in the model outputs will need to be disentangled.
+The simultaneous inclusion of AES and EFA in the models.